-United is currently conducting a public offering of between 350,000 and 450,000 shares of United common stock, pursuant to which United plans to raise from between \$13.3 and \$17.1 million in additional capital to provide capital for its subsidiary banks and for general corporate purposes.
+United is currently conducting a public offering of between 350,000 and $\,$ 450,000 shares of United common stock.
+United plans to use the proceeds of the offering, between \$13.3 and \$17.1 million, to provide capital for its subsidiary banks and for general corporate purposes.